Nonsuch 33: Production

 The design was built by Hinterhoeller Yachts in Canada and a few have also been built by Wiggers Custom Yachts, who currently hold the molds.
 A total of 67 examples of the design have been completed.

 Design

 The Nonsuch 33 is a small recreational keelboat, built predominantly of fiberglass.
 It has a cat rig, an unstayed mast with a wishbone boom, a plumb stem, a vertical transom, an internally-mounted spade-type rudder controlled by a wheel and a fixed fin keel.
 It displaces 15350 lb and carries 6050 lb of ballast.

 The boat has a draft of 5.33 ft with the standard keel and 4.33 ft with the optional shoal draft keel.

-The boat is fitted with a Japanese Yanmar 3JH2T-BE diesel engine.
+The boat has been fitted with a variety of small diesel engines including the Japanese Yanmar 3JH2T-BE diesel engine, the Universal M35 and the Volvo MD2040.
 The fuel tank holds 40 u.s.gal and the fresh water tank has a capacity of 96 u.s.gal.

 The design has a PHRF racing average handicap of 171 with a high of 171 and low of 168.
 It has a hull speed of 7.52 kn.